-Thanks to the continual love shown by people, vinyl records have risen to rub shoulders with its digital counterpart and the love given to it by music lovers has also lead to inventive folks coming out with brilliant turntables, or as some would call it, record players.
-To this end, we have seen quite a bit of them in recent years, including ‘audacious’ propositions like stylus-spins-record-static examples like the RokBlok and the app-enabled Love Intelligent Turntable, and even ‘floating’ turnable like the vertical turntable and even one that levitates, but nothing appears to be more surreal than one that’s so minimal that it is just, well, a wheel.
+Thanks to the continual love shown by people, vinyl records have risen to rub shoulders with their digital counterparts and the love given to it by music lovers has also led to inventive folks coming out with brilliant turntables.
+To this end, we have seen quite a bit of them in recent years, including ‘audacious’ propositions like stylus-spins-record-static examples like the RokBlok and the app-enabled Love Intelligent Turntable, and even ‘floating’ turntable like the vertical turntable and even one that levitates, but nothing appears to be more surreal than one that’s so minimal that it is just, well, a wheel.

-Aptly called Wheel, this uber cool turntable is the brainchild of Netherlands-based family business, Miniot (yep, the same company makes wood smart cover for iPad), and as you can see from the image(s), this record player is nothing more than a circular platter, and clearly, it wins in minimalism as far as turntable is concerned.
-Seriously, you can’t get any minimal than a round thing that can actually spits out music, can you?
-It is so analog and yet so high tech – all at the same time.
+Aptly called Wheel, this uber cool turntable is the brainchild of Netherlands-based family business, Miniot (yep, the same company makes the wood smart cover for iPad), and as you can see from the image(s), this record player is nothing more than a circular platter, and clearly, it wins in minimalism as far as a turntable is concerned.
+Seriously, you can’t get any minimal than a round thing that can actually spin tunes, can you?
+It is so analog and yet so high-tech – all at the same time.

 If you are up for it too, you can join in the party, but at a hefty price (as expected from such novelty tech) of 645 euros (about US$690).
 Also, it will be quite a wait before it gets shipped.
-Estimated delivery is indicated as “Feb 2018” and so, apart from dropping hefty amount, there’s a long wait to content with.
-Just saying…
+Estimated delivery is indicated as “Feb 2018” so, apart from dropping a hefty amount, there’s a long wait to contend with.